sfu-ireceptor/turnkey-service/README.md

 # Turnkey Package for an iReceptor Data Source Node #

-iReceptor is a data management system and scientific gateway for mining “Next Generation” sequence data from immune responses.
-The iReceptor data management system is a distributed network of data source nodes complying with the [iReceptor public web service application programming interface (API) specification](https://github.com/sfu-ireceptor/api).
-The iReceptor data management system is intended to be an AIRR-compliant data repository.
+[iReceptor](http://ireceptor.org) is a data management system and scientific gateway for mining newly available Next Generation sequence data of Acquired Immunity Receptor Repertoires (AIRR).
+The iReceptor data management system is designed to be a distributed network of data source nodes implementing a common data access Application Programming Interface (API) specification.
+The iReceptor data management system is expected to become one public reference implementation of a AIRR-compliant data repository.

-## What is this repository for? ##

-This project is the source code of a "turnkey" package for the installation, configuration and data loading of a small to medium sized standalone iReceptor data source node.
-This turnkey configuration runs the API and simple database on a single node.
+This repository contains the software package of a "turnkey" package for the installation, configuration and data loading of a small to medium sized iReceptor data source node running a simple database within a single node.
+With respect to the iReceptor API, the turnkey package specifically implements the ["AIRR Compliance" branch of the iReceptor public web service API](https://github.com/sfu-ireceptor/api/tree/AIRR-compliance).

 The design of this turnkey is deeply inspired and largely adapted from the excellent VDJServer iReceptor Node package developed by **Scott Christley** of the **VDJServer** project at the **University of Texas Southwestern University**.